return42/sphkerneldoc/linux_src_doc/arch/arm64/kvm/inject_fault_c.rst

 It is assumed that this code is called from the VCPU thread and that the VCPU therefore is not currently executing guest code.

+Systems with the RAS Extensions specify an imp-def ESR (ISV/IDS = 1) with the remaining ISS all-zeros so that this error is not interpreted as an uncategorized RAS error.
+Without the RAS Extensions we can't specify an ESR value, so the CPU generates an imp-def value.

 ..
 This file was automatic generated / don't edit.